The Nerd Behind the Neat Suit

 I didn’t choose free software.
 I needed it.

 In 1999, my classmates had Pentium IIs with 3Dfx Voodoo cards.
-I had an IBM PS/2 286 running MS-DOS 6.22, CorelDraw 1, WordPerfect 1, and the BASIC that shipped with DOS.
-Thirty megabytes of disk space — unless I ran DRVSPACE, which squeezed it to a whopping 122 MB.
-Slow as a snail, but it had disk space.
+I had an IBM PS/2 286 running MS-DOS 6.22, CorelDraw 1, WordPerfect 1, and the BASIC that came with DOS.
+Thirty megabytes of disk space — unless I ran DRVSPACE, which could compress it to an impressive 122 MB.
+Slow as a slug, but it had disk space.
 It was what my family could afford, and I made it work.

-Then I found a 386DX on the street — literally, dumped on the curb by its previous owner.
+Then I found a 386DX on the street — literally, dumped on the pavement by its previous owner.
 I carried it home.
-It ran, but I had no software for it.
-That's when a teacher handed me a few floppy disks with Linux on them.
+It worked, but I had no software.
+Then a teacher gave me a few floppy disks with Linux on them.
 I owe him more than he probably knows.

-From there, I did what you do when you have hardware and no money: I went to the public library to use the internet, downloaded what I could, and learned by breaking things and fixing them.
-When I finally got my first job and my first apartment, the first thing I bought was a boxed copy of SuSE Linux 6.0.
-It was difficult.
-I moved to Mandrake for a while and couldn't get the hang of it.
+After that I did what you do when you have hardware but no money: I went to the public library to use the internet, downloaded what I could, and learned by breaking things and fixing them.
+When I finally had my first job and my first apartment, the first thing I bought was a box of SuSE Linux 6.0.
+It was hard.
+I switched to Mandrake for a while and never quite got on with it.
 But I kept going.

-Years later, when I started my IT career properly, I picked up Ubuntu because it was popular and it worked — especially the package manager.
-It took me a few more years to realise Ubuntu was a derivative of Debian.
+Years later, when I got serious about my IT career, I adopted Ubuntu because it was popular and it worked — the package manager especially.
+It took a few more years to realise Ubuntu was a derivative of Debian.
 When I discovered the source, I fell in love with it and never looked back.

-That's over 26 years now.
-The timeline is hazy, the hardware is long gone, but the conviction remains: free software isn't a preference.
-For someone who couldn't afford the established way of doing software — and this was before Red Hat made open source professional and corporate — free software was the only door that was open.
-I walked through it, and I've been building on the other side ever since.
+That’s over 26 years now.
+The timeline is fuzzy, the hardware long gone, but the conviction remains: free software isn’t a preference.
+For someone who couldn’t afford the established way of acquiring software — and this was before Red Hat made open source professional and enterprise — free software was the only door that was open.
+I walked through it, and I’ve been building on the other side ever since.

 From helpdesk to infrastructure

-My IT career started in 2007 with the job everyone starts with: first line helpdesk.
-"Have you tried turning it off and on again?"
-"I'll come over to unjam the printer."
-Large corporations, mostly one- to two-year contracts, the kind of places that treat people like numbers on a spreadsheet.
+My IT career started in 2007 with the job everyone starts with: first-line helpdesk.
+“Have you tried turning it off and on again?”
+“I’ll come over to unblock the printer.”
+Big companies, mostly one-to-two-year contracts, the kind of places that treat people like numbers on a spreadsheet.

-Then, through various twists of fate, I found myself unemployed and staring at a job posting for a local hosting company.
+Then, through various turns of fate, I found myself unemployed in front of a job posting from a local hosting company.
 I applied.
-They rejected me.
+They turned me down.

 Most people give up after the hundredth rejection.
-I was living from unemployment cheque to unemployment cheque — barely enough to stay afloat — but I believed in that job.
-So instead of moving on, I called them back and said: "Listen — if the job is still open next month, let me come in for a week and show you what I can do."
+I was living from unemployment benefit to benefit — just enough to keep my head above water — but I believed in that job.
+So instead of moving on, I called them back and said: “Look — if the position is still open next month, let me come in for a week and show you what I can do.”
 A month passed.
 The posting was still there.
 I called.
-The next day I was at their offices.
+The next day I was in their office.

 It was hard.
-There was a lot I didn't know.
-But all those years of free software — reading documentation 80% of the time, executing 10%, breaking things 5%, and finally that remaining 5% of success, rinse and repeat — had given me something no certification could: the ability to figure things out when the documentation runs out.
-The Arch Wiki alone is a knowledge goldmine.
+There was a lot I didn’t know.
+But all those years of free software — 80% of the time reading documentation, 10% executing, 5% breaking things, and that remaining 5% success, repeat — had given me something no certificate could: the ability to figure things out when the documentation stops.
+The Arch Wiki alone is a goldmine of knowledge.
 Debian taught me the rest.

-That hosting company — a small local outfit in the city I lived in at the time, since swallowed up by a larger corporation — is where everything changed.
-It's where I discovered Puppet — back when it was brand new, version 2.x, before Hiera even existed — and fell in love with the idea that infrastructure could be written like code: versioned, tested, reproducible.
-Then I discovered Serverspec, and the idea that you could test infrastructure the same way you test software, and my mind was blown.
+That hosting company — a small local outfit in the city where I lived then, since absorbed by a larger one — is where everything changed.
+That’s where I discovered Puppet — when it was brand new, version 2.x, before Hiera even existed — and fell in love with the idea that infrastructure could be written as code: versioned, tested, reproducible.
+Then I discovered Serverspec, and the idea that you could test infrastructure the same way you test software, and it blew my thinking wide open.

-From there, the path was clear: configuration management, compliance, infrastructure as code, and eventually the AI governance tooling I build today.
-Every step built on the one before — and every step was built together with free software.
+From there the path was clear: configuration management, compliance, infrastructure as code, and eventually the AI governance tooling I build today.
+Every step built on the last — and every step was built alongside free software.
 Debian, GNU, LibreOffice, Puppet, and the thousands of contributors who made each of them possible.

 The Name